Peterson Academy: Methodology and course delivery

-Courses at the Peterson Academy consist of pre-recorded lectures that are self-paced, with each course typically totaling eight hours.
+Courses at Peterson Academy consist of pre-recorded lectures that are self-paced, with each course typically totaling eight hours.
 According to the academy’s CEO, the combination of high production quality and experienced instructors allows students to gain as much in an 8-hour PA course as they might in the "average semester-length course in the average college from the average professor.”
 During the beta phase courses include optional AI-generated quizzes to test comprehension.

 While the platform aims to expose students to significant ideas through accessible content, some observers have pointed out that it lacks some hallmarks of conventional academic programs, including required readings and assignments, live class discussions, and office hours.

 The courses are either filmed in front of a live audience at the academy’s studio in Miami, Florida, or in the home country of the lecturers.

 Certification and assessment

-The PA, while unaccredited, plans to issue completion certificates.
+PA, while unaccredited, plans to issue completion certificates.
 It said it wants to make those valuable by leaning in on three factors: high quality lectures, a student community committed to learning, and a rigorous testing framework.

 Early in the beta phase, the only assessment tools were some simple AI-quizzes.
 The academy has announced plans to establish a more robust assessment framework that will include essays, exams, and other components.
 Undertaking the tests and the pursuit of a certificate will be optional.